 The WHS Act refers to penalty units.
 For ease of reference, the fine amounts are set out in dollar amounts below.
 For offences under the WHS Act, a penalty unit is $100.00.

-Categories 1 through 3 inclusive involve an ‘individual’ being exposed to risk.
-This means anyone at the workplace, including workers, customers and visitors.
-Industrial manslaughter, however, is limited to where the death of a ‘worker’ has occurred.
+Offences under the WHS Act relate to an ‘individual’ being exposed to risk.
+This includes anyone at the workplace, including workers, customers and visitors.

-The offence only applies if the death of a worker is caused by the negligent conduct of a person conducting a business or undertaking (PCBU) or a senior officer (e.g. an executive officer of a company or an executive who makes or takes part in making decisions affecting all of the company).
+The offence only applies if the death of an individual is caused by the negligent conduct of a person conducting a business or undertaking (PCBU) or a senior officer (e.g. an executive officer of a company or an executive who makes or takes part in making decisions affecting all of the company).

 The maximum penalties for industrial manslaughter are: